MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-create-messages.md

 | Longitude | latitude of the location (<a href="https://en.wikipedia.org/wiki/World_Geodetic_System" target="_blank">WGS 84</a>) |
 | Elevation | elevation of the location (<a href="https://en.wikipedia.org/wiki/World_Geodetic_System" target="_blank">WGS 84</a>) |

-The following code example shows how to add a **Place** entity to the **Entities** collection.
+This code example shows how to add a `Place` entity to the `Entities` collection:

 [!code-csharp[set GeoCoordinates](../includes/code/dotnet-create-messages.cs#setGeoCoord)]

 ### Consuming entities

-To consume entities, use either the **dynamic** keyword or strongly-typed classes.
+To consume entities, use either the `dynamic` keyword or strongly-typed classes.

-The following code example shows how to use the **dynamic** keyword to process an entity within the **Entities** property of a message.
+This code example shows how to use the `dynamic` keyword to process an entity within the `Entities` property of a message:

 [!code-csharp[examine entity using dynamic keyword](../includes/code/dotnet-create-messages.cs#examineEntity1)]

-The following code example shows how to use a strongly-typed class to process an entity within the **Entities** property of a message.
+This code example shows how to use a strongly-typed class to process an entity within the `Entities` property of a message:

 [!code-csharp[examine entity using typed class](../includes/code/dotnet-create-messages.cs#examineEntity2)]

 ## Message channel data

-The **ChannelData** property of a message activity can be used to implement channel-specific functionality.
+The `ChannelData` property of a message activity can be used to implement channel-specific functionality.
 For details, see [Implement channel-specific functionality](bot-framework-dotnet-channeldata.md).

 ## Additional resources